Language

 T comp = GetComponent<T>();

-// Searches this GameObject and its children for a component of type T.
+// Searches this GameObject and its children.

 T comp = GetComponentInChildren<T>();

-// Searches this GameObject and its parents for a component of type T.
+// Searches this GameObject and its parents.

 T comp = GetComponentInParent<T>();

-// Adds a component of type T to this GameObject and returns it.
+// Adds a component to the GameObject.

 T comp = gameObject.AddComponent<T>();